Kzra/chess2midi/README.md

 ```bash
 python chess2midi.py [example1.pgn] [example1.mid] -tps 1 -bpm 60 -key B
 ```
+Convert example1.pgn to example1.mid where each in game second accounts for 1 tick in the MIDI file and the file will play back at 60 bpm.
+Use a B major scale to define the diatonic (i.e. non check/checkmate) notes.

 ```bash
 python chess2midi.py [example2.pgn] [example2.mid] -tps 20 -bpm 100 -minor T
 ```

+Convert example2.pgn to example2.mid where each in game second accounts for 20 ticks in the MIDI file and the file will play back at 100 bpm.
+Use a C minor scale to define the diatonic (i.e. non check/checkmate) notes.